 Synchronous Example walked through the synchronous Hello World sample.
 This section describes a slightly more advanced but significantly more powerful option.
-With a few modifications, the Hello World sample can provide an example of asynchronous reception, also known as messagedriven POJOs.
-In fact, there sub-package provides exactly is a that that: org.springframework.amqp.samples.helloworld.async.
+With a few modifications, the Hello World sample can provide an example of asynchronous reception, also known as message-driven POJOs.
+In fact, there is a sub-package that provides exactly that: org.springframework.amqp.samples.helloworld.async.